Projects & Interests

 JRsays.com: My Personal Blog

-JRsays.com is where I write...
+JRsays.com is where I (used to) write...
 I don't write that often, but when something strikes me related to entrepreneurship, innovation, product management, leadership or life - or even a tip for one of the products I know - I'll jot it down (or write a longer post) on JRsays.

 I think everyone should have an outlet for sharing their ideas, even if it seems only important to themselves - since it just might be relatable someone else on this planet.